srozemuller/rozemuller_blog/content/blog/2021-12-03-distribute-onedrive-with-winget-and-onedrive-best-practices-automated/index.md

 ![image-16](image-16.png)
 ![image-17](image-17.png)

-In addition to this subject, check my blog post about [installing Winget applications in Microsoft Endpoint Manager](https://www.rozemuller.com/install-winget-applications-using-microsoft-endpoint-manager/).
+In addition to this subject, check my blog post about [installing Winget applications in Microsoft Intune](https://www.rozemuller.com/install-winget-applications-using-microsoft-endpoint-manager/).

 For more information about Windows Package Manager check the Microsoft Docs: <https://devblogs.microsoft.com/commandline/windows-package-manager-1-1/>